Como San Giovanni railway station: Architecture

+Layout

 Inside the station yard, there are five through tracks, including four for use by passengers.
 There are also three dock platforms on the south side of the station (used as the terminus of the line to Lecco) and two on the north side.

 Each of the four through tracks dedicated to passenger transport has a platform covered by a concrete shelter.
 The platforms are connected with each other by a covered walkway and elevators.
 Track 1 is faced by the main platform, and tracks 2 and 3 by an island platform.
 Track 4 is seldom used, but is accessible to passengers via a small platform between tracks 3 and 4.
 To get to that platform, it is necessary to cross track 3.

 There is also another track to the north serving the Como railway post office, and, to the south, two tracks connecting the station with its goods yard and the headquarters of the Customs Agency.